Singapore Companies Don’t Pay Capital Gains Tax - True or False?

-Capital Gains Tax (CGT) is the money you are to pay to the state when selling something valuable with profit.
-In a country other than Singapore it would look like this: your company headquarters was in a mansion, its value increased threefold, you sold the mansion, it’s time to share your profits with the state.
+Capital Gains Tax (CGT) is money paid to the state when selling something valuable, for profit.
+In a country other than Singapore it could look like this: Your company headquarters were previously in a mansion.
+Its value increased significantly and you sold the mansion.
+Upon sale, it’s CGT time and that’s when you’re expected to share those profits with the state.

-In Singapore, capital gains tax is only imposed if it is one of your business activities to make profits on selling the classes of assets listed below.
+In Singapore, capital gains tax is only imposed if it is one of your business activities to make profits on selling the classes of assets we’ve mentioned below.
 In all other cases, the CGT rate is zero.
-So if you just need to get rid of that old house infested with ghosts, no capital gains tax is applied.
+You don’t pay CGT in Singapore if you’re doing the following in a casual capacity:

-- Getting gains on foreign exchange on capital transactions: You sell a piece of land for $150,000, convert the sum to Singapore dollars, and get S$212,000.
-But your accounting books show the historical value of the land at $150,000, and when converted, it is S$210,000.
-The difference of S$2,000 is not taxable.)
+- Getting gains on foreign exchange on capital transactions: This is when you sell a piece of land for $150,000, convert the sum to Singapore dollars, and get S$212,000.
+Your accounting books show the historical value of the land at $150,000, and converted at S$210,000 but this S$2,000 difference is not taxable.

 Frequency of transactions.
 Has your company been selling a couple of houses every month with a profit?
 You might be trading.